saptarshibasu/azure-study/README.md

     * Secure by default and closed to all inbound traffic
     * Assigned to NICs, Standard LBs, or App GWs
     * Support Availability Zones and can be zone-redundant or zonal
+* Inbound communication with a Standard SKU resource fails until you create and associate a network security group and explicitly allow the desired inbound traffic
 * Virtual Network is tied to a specific region and a specific subscription

+### Azure Bastion

+* Azure Bastion is a fully managed platform PaaS service from Azure that is hardened internally to provide you secure RDP/SSH connectivity
+* Azure Bastion is deployed per virtual network
+* Workings of Azure Bastion
+  * The Bastion host is deployed in the virtual network
+  * The user connects to the Azure portal using any HTML5 browser
+  * The user selects the virtual machine to connect to
+  * With a single click, the RDP/SSH session opens in the browser
+  * No public IP is required on the Azure VM.
+* NSGs are required on target subnets to allow RDP/SSH from Azure Bastion only
+* With Azure Bastion we get RDP/SSH session over TLS on port 443 enabling you to traverse corporate firewalls securely
+* Azure Bastion is deployed in a dedicated subnet which must be named as AzureBastionSubnet.
+This subnet must be at least /27 or larger
+* Azure Bastion needs a static public IP (Standard SKU)

 ### Hybrid Connectivity